mstop4/fractured-flicks/README.md

 ## Features

 - 4 different video-based puzzles to complete
+    - Videos are stored and retrieved from AWS S3
 - Best completion times are saved in local storage

 ## Nice-to-Haves

 - Additional video puzzles
-- Storing and retrieving videos from external server (e.g. AWS S3)
 - Saving best times to an external server

 ## Stack

 * PixiJS
 * pixi-sound
+* AWS S3
 * Babel
 * Webpack